Kalvium National Entrance Test

 What is KNET

-Unlike JEE or other ranking exams, KNET is not testing how well a student has memorised two years of physics, chemistry, and mathematics.
-It tests how a student thinks: how they approach a problem they have not seen before, how they communicate their reasoning, and whether the way they work matches the way software engineers work.
+KNET measures how a student thinks: how they approach a problem they have not seen before, how they communicate their reasoning, and whether the way they work matches the way software engineers work.
+It is a fit-based assessment, not a recall test.

-We designed KNET this way because the students who succeed in a serious B.Tech CSE programme are not always the highest JEE rankers.
-They are the students who can stay with an unfamiliar problem, collaborate with peers, and learn quickly.
-KNET measures that.
+We designed KNET this way because the students who succeed in a serious B.Tech CSE programme are the ones who can stay with an unfamiliar problem, collaborate with peers, and learn quickly.
+KNET is designed to surface that profile.

-The full assessment has three stages — a Psychometric Assessment, KNET Part A, and KNET Part B — taken in sequence.
+The selection process has three components in sequence: a Psychometric Assessment, the KNET test, and an In-Person Interview held after the KNET result.
 Registration is ₹1,200, paid once.

 How it works